blakemcbride/Stack360-Frontend/README.md

 * Employee Benefit Administration: Manage employee health benefits, insurance, time off, etc.
 * and a lot more...

+Stack360 is built with:

+* Java and Groovy
+* SQL
+* HTML / CSS / JavaScript
+* Web services
+* Microservices

 See [Stack360.io](https://stack360.io)

 A system manual for the Stack360 system is being published on Amazon.com on April 1, 2024.